jpacg/awesome-stars/README.md

 - [liteide](https://github.com/visualfc/liteide) - LiteIDE is a simple, open source, cross-platform Go IDE.
 - [easyloggingpp](https://github.com/zuhd-org/easyloggingpp) - Single header C++ logging library.
 It is extremely powerful, extendable, light-weight, fast performing, thread and type safe and consists of many built-in features.
 It provides ability to write logs in your own customized format.
 It also provide support for logging your classes, third-party libraries, STL and third-party containers etc.
 - [SuperDllHijack](https://github.com/anhkgg/SuperDllHijack) - SuperDllHijack：A general DLL hijack technology, don't need to manually export the same function interface of the DLL, so easy! 一种通用Dll劫持技术，不再需要手工导出Dll的函数接口了
-- [GuiLite](https://github.com/idea4good/GuiLite) - ✔️The smallest GUI library(5 KLOC) for all platforms
+- [GuiLite](https://github.com/idea4good/GuiLite) - ✔️The smallest GUI library(5 KLOC) for all platfoms
 - [xspy](https://github.com/lynnux/xspy) - Spy for MFC/ATL/WTL window
 - [tinyPortMapper](https://github.com/wangyu-/tinyPortMapper) - A Lightweight Port Mapping/Forwarding Utility using epoll/libev, supports IPv4 and IPv6 for both TCP and UDP
 - [dnscat2](https://github.com/iagox86/dnscat2) -